pywemo/pywemo/README.rst

 Dependencies
 ------------
-pyWeMo depends on Python packages requests, netifaces and six.
+pyWeMo depends on Python packages requests, ifaddr and six.

 How to use
 ----------